GSEL9/pydavis/README.rst

 and the table.
 The ``logger`` will create the database and the table if necessary.

-Storing data in a file:
+Storing data in a file

 .. code-block:: python